andreish/arniadb-manager-server/README.md

 	- `--enable-64bit` : Used to build in a 64-bit environment since supporting 64-bit from ARNIADB 2008 R2.0 or higher.
 	- `--with-arniadb-dir=%ARNIADB%` : Option specifies the directory ARNIADB is installed.

+3. Building with VS2008 requires to set new environment variables, as follow: arniadb_includedir = %ARNIADB%\include
+arniadb_libdir = %ARNIADB%\lib
+Also arniadb_lib64dir must be set to %ARNIADB%\lib or arniadb_lib64dir replaced with arniadb_libdir in .vcproj file.
+The alternative is to modify paths in .vcproj files, instead of adding new environment variables.

 ## PROGRAMMING APIs